 Insights from efficacy studies

-Several universities and colleges using courseware offered by Inspark have conducted efficacy studies and shared those results with our team.
+A number of the findings from the report are summarized below.
+In addition, several universities and colleges using courseware offered by Inspark Science Network have conducted efficacy studies and shared those results with our team.

 BioBeyond has proven that it helps students better understand introductory biology, persist through their course, and improve final grades.

 SRI Education conducted an independent evaluation at four higher education institutions: Arizona State University, Miami Dade College, Mohave Community College, National University.
 Researchers measured the impact of incorporating BioBeyond science courseware (620 students) compared to a traditional course (2,900 students) for in Fall 2016.
 The study found that use of BioBeyond improved end-of-course grades by up to half a letter grade.